- ACT Arts Awards 2017

 - Late addition (2 December 2017)

 I have just received a link to the latest edition of the remarkable Dance Books catalogue and, rather than wait until my January dance diary, I am including it here as a late addition—a source of Christmas gifts?
-Follow this link
+UPDATE Link no longer available)

 Featured image: Eliza Sanders from the Enigma series.
 Photo: © Lorna Sim